 Reservoir Drugs: The Enduring Myth of LSD in the Water Supply

-When chemist Albert Hofmann’s accidental alchemy created LSD, a.k.a acid, in 1938 he unleashed on the world a drug so powerful that it had the power to permanently change lives and alter the individuals’ core beliefs about the nature of reality.
+When chemist Albert Hofmann’s accidental alchemy established LSD’s efficacy in 1943, he unleashed on the world a drug so powerful that it had the power to permanently change lives and alter the individuals’ core beliefs about the nature of reality.
 Literally millions of minds were blown and the cultural landscape was never the same again.

 One of the many cultural side effects of LSD was its ability to generate some really great urban legends.
 For instance, one rumour has it that if you take LSD two (or is it seven) times, you are legally insane!
 Another, stemming from a 1967 newspaper article, holds that LSD will make you stare at the sun until you go blind.
 This was swiftly proved to be a hoax, but the legend lives on for mothers and journalists to frighten the young and the paranoid.
 You want more?
 Well, everyone knows that dealers hand out LSD-laced tattoos drenched with LSD to children to get them hooked, don’t they?
 Sure they do, dealers just love giving drugs away to people who will freak out and end up in hospital surrounded by police wanting to know their source!.
 And of course taking LSD affects your genes and so it causes deformed babies (where?
 Have you met anyone deformed by their parents’ LSD use?).
 Not to mention its propensity to drive babysitters to put babies in microwaves.
 And so on, each tale less evidenced and more lurid that the last, each heavily freighted with the barely subliminal message that LSD is bad medicine.